-Students entering the College of Arts and Sciences as first-year students must submit the following:
+Students entering the School of Arts and Sciences as first-year students must submit the following:

-- A formal application. - A nonrefundable application fee of \$30.00. - A letter of recommendation from a high school guidance counselor or teacher, employer, or pastor/minister or youth pastor/youth minister.
+- A formal application. - A one page essay answering the following: How did you hear about Montreat College and how will you add to our Christ-centered, Studentfocused, and Service-driven community? - A nonrefundable application fee of \$30.00. - A letter of recommendation from a high school counselor or teacher, employer, or pastor/minister or youth pastor/youth minister.
 Providing a letter of recommendation is optional for students who meet Standard Admission requirements (listed below). - An official transcript of high school credits indicating class rank and grade point average (GPA).
 The unweighted GPA is used when making an admissions decision. - High school core course requirements should include four years English, three years science, three years social studies, three years math (Algebra I, II, and Geometry), and one year of a foreign language.
-The transcript should indicate successful completion of requirements for graduation with
+The transcript should indicate successful completion of requirements for graduation with a diploma, State High School Equivalency Diploma, or record of successful completion of General Educational Development (GED) tests.

-- a diploma, State High School Equivalency Diploma, or record of successful completion of General Educational Development (GED) tests. - Official Scholastic Aptitude Test (SAT) scores from the College Entrance Examination Board, Princeton, NJ 08540, or American College Testing (ACT) scores from the American College Testing Program, Iowa City, IA 52240, as recorded on an official high school transcript, or sent directly by the test center to Montreat College (Code No. 005423).
+Official Scholastic Aptitude Test (SAT) scores from the College Entrance Examination Board, Princeton, NJ 08540, or American College Testing (ACT) scores from the American College Testing Program, Iowa City, IA 52240, as recorded on an official high school transcript, or sent directly by the test center to Montreat College (Code No. 005423).
 International students must submit either a Test of English as a Foreign Language (TOEFL) or a Test Report Form (TRF) from the International English Language Testing System (IELTS).